famiu/feline.nvim/CONTRIBUTING.md

 Before you make a Pull Request, always make sure to:

-- Make your changes in the develop branch.
-Unless your Pull Request contains a hotfix, you should never modify the master branch directly.
 - Properly test your changes.
 - Avoid "breaking changes" (changes that break backwards compatibility) without a good reason.
 - Add relevant details in the description of your Pull Request, such as what issues it's linked to,